 Some of the most significant pieces of information that architects and developers acquire before they break ground on a new project come from a feasibility report.
 But how do you obtain one and understand all of its components?

-The simplest answer is that it's a document that examines and assesses all of the possible solutions to a project's problems.
-The report decides which of the potential solutions are viable and if they deserve to be analyzed further.
+A feasibility report examines and assesses all of the possible solutions to a project's problems.
+The report decides which of the potential solutions are viable, and if they deserve to be analyzed further.